Job Can I Get with a Criminal Justice Diploma

 Want to Learn More?

 Our mission at ATA College is to provide diploma and associate degree training for entry-level positions in specialized fields.
-Our goal is to assist you in learning new skills and/or enhancing previously obtained skills, through higher education.
+Our goal is to assist you in learning new skills and enhancing previously obtained skills through higher education.
 We strive to fulfill your needs in seeking employment in our community.
-We are committed to providing a quality education that instills core values which will develop work ethics, professionalism, honor, and integrity, giving you a competitive edge through any economic condition.
+We are committed to providing a quality education that instills core values that will develop work ethics, professionalism, honor, and integrity, giving you a competitive edge through any economic condition.

 Criminal Justice & Public Safety Diploma